-If you plan to visit campus for an Information Session or On-Campus Interviews, please sign and return your completed Policy Forms (PDF) to Career Services. (see forms for fax and email address).
+If you plan to visit campus for an Information Session or On-Campus Interviews, please sign and return your completed Policy Forms (PDF) to the Center for Professional Development. (see forms for email address).

 Our goal is to help you maximize your recruiting results while helping students make informed career and employment decisions.
 To accomplish this, we must maintain a "level" playing field, where employers and students alike have equal access.
 We also recognize that students' academics must take first priority.
 With this in mind, we have established the policies listed below.

-While mass mailings and mass e-mails to students are not permitted by our institution, Career Services offers a targeted email service, for a small fee, that enables you to reach the students whose graduation year and career interests best match your needs.
+While mass mailings and mass e-mails to students are not permitted by the institution, the CPD offers a targeted email service, for a small fee, that enables you to reach the students whose graduation year and career interests best match your needs.
 Contact us for more information!
+Here is a list of student organizations: dartmouth.edu/~coso/organizations

-For-profit employers must provide interns with a minimum stipend of $2500 per term.
+Private sector recruiting employers must provide interns with a minimum stipend of $400 per week.

 Alumni/ae interviewers must have graduated from Dartmouth College at least 3 years prior to the class they are interviewing in order to avoid the perception of bias.
-Alumni/ae interviewers will be excused from interviews if they have graduated after June 2012 for intern interviews and after June 2011 for entry level interviews.
-Alumni/ae and other individuals representing an employer are in an “official capacity” when recruiting at Dartmouth.
-Whether here for an employer fair, information session, pre-interview meeting, or other event, representatives need to be professional at all times and refrain from what might be interpreted as exclusive or inappropriate behavior.
+Alumni/ae interviewers will be excused from interviews if they have graduated after June 2016 for intern interviews and after June 2015 for entry level interviews.
+From the moment they arrive on campus, your representatives need to be professional and refrain from what might be interpreted as exclusive or inappropriate behavior.
 Recruiters should be trained in professional interviewing standards and protocols.

-All Hanover-based testing practices should be reviewed with Career Services well in advance, to ensure ADA compliance and validity of the test’s measure of employability.
-Students must be notified of testing at least two full business days in advance in order for ‘accommodations’ to be made.
+All Hanover-based testing practices should be reviewed with Center for Professional Development well in advance, to ensure ADA compliance and validity of the test’s measure of employability.
+Students must be notified of testing at least 2 full business days in advance in order to make accommodations.
+For more info visit: naceweb.org/principles.

-Employers should provide students with sufficient time to complete their employment searches and make informed decisions.
-No exploding bonuses should be offered for early acceptances.
+Employers should provide students with sufficient time to complete job searches and make informed decisions.
+Exploding offers and bonuses are strictly prohibited.
 The following deadlines are required:

 Our billing structure supports the cost of our online recruiting system, administrative staffing needs, and the physical space demands of our recruiting program.
 Invoices for recruiting activity will be issued within 30 days of your event.